• Sampled SMART Labs

 The two terms are often used interchangeably although they are two distinct institution types.
 A biorepository is designed for multiple service offerings and sample types and may only be acting as a storage facility, while a biobank typically may only specialize in specific sample types of biospecimen storage and have a collection on a specific demographic which is available for use by the wider research community for example as part of cancer research.
 [1]

-The sample types in storage may vary considerably in each institution, but some overlap is common with regard to their respective biospecimen or kit offerings.
+The sample storage types may vary considerably in each institution, but some overlap is common with regard to their respective biospecimen or kit offerings.
 The research community finds this to be especially true for categorized biobanks and biorepositories.

 For example, a biobank’s holdings may be focused on a specific disease or cancer type(s).
 This type of biobanking taxonomy is common because biobanks were originally constructed to combat hard-to-treat diseases, cancers, neuro and blood anomalies.
 An example of a disease-centric biobank is the University of California, San Francisco (UCSF) AIDS Specimen Bank (ASB) and the establishment of the US National Cancer Human Biobank, caHUB.